Test names should be sentences

 The power of combining tests

-actually has two important behaviours, and we’ve only tested one of them: that it returns true
+What we’ve realised by going through this thought process is that Valid actually has two important behaviours, and we’ve only tested one of them: that it returns true for valid input.

-can actually discriminate between valid and invalid inputs, we need to test the “sad path” too.
+To have confidence that Valid can actually discriminate between valid and invalid inputs, we need to test the “sad path” too.
 For example:

 func TestValidIsFalseForInvalidInput(t *testing.T) {

-tif valid.Valid("invalid input") {
+if valid.Valid("invalid input") {

 }

 Of course, this test is also insufficient by itself.
-If this were the only test we had, it would be easy to pass by simply having Valid
+If this were the only test we had, it would be easy to pass by simply having Valid always return false, whatever its input.

-.
+The point is that the two tests combined can give us confidence in the correctness of Valid.
 Each test tells us something useful about the system’s behaviour on its own, but not the whole story.
 Only by running them together can we detect faulty implementations such as always returning a fixed value.

-, so we need to cover both of them with tests.
+Another way to think about this is there are two possible behaviours of Valid, so we need to cover both of them with tests.
 Remember, test behaviours, not functions.
 Each behaviour of the system is a distinct code path that needs to be exercised by some test if we’re to have confidence in it.

-implementation might seem unrealistic, but it’s the sort of thing that can easily happen in large projects, with many developers and testers, and not enough time.
+The “lazy” Valid implementation might seem unrealistic, but it’s the sort of thing that can easily happen in large projects, with many developers and testers, and not enough time.
 Maybe the implementer had multiple failing tests, and needed to “fix” them quickly to bypass the normal deployment checks.
 They might even have left a comment to remind themselves to implement the function properly later:

 return true // TODO: write real implementation

-comments like this almost never result in action anyway.
+Unfortunately, tests can’t read comments.
+And, if we’re being honest with ourselves, TODO comments like this almost never result in action anyway.
 They represent the graveyard of things we’ll never get around to.

 Bugs aren’t always as obvious as this, though.
 If only they were, our work would be a lot easier.
-Let’s look at another possible incorrect implementation of Valid
+Let’s look at another possible incorrect implementation of Valid:

 func Valid(input string) bool {